rebeccareilly/open-gsa-redesign/_apidocs/awards-api.md

 * It can return only the first 1,000,000 records.
 All the results are returned in one file based on the file format.

 Awards Delete API:
-* It offers several optional search parameters AND, OR, NOT conditions and a free text search q to obtain the desired data.
+* It offers several optional search parameters, AND, OR, NOT conditions and a free text search q to obtain the desired data.
 * It returns synchronous responses directly in the browser.
 * API retrieves data as per the descending order of the "Last Modified Date".
 * It can return only the first 10,000 records with 1000 records per page in JSON format.

 Awards Delete Extract API:
-* It offers several optional search parameters AND, OR, NOT conditions and a free text search q to obtain the    desired data.
+* It offers several optional search parameters, AND, OR, NOT conditions and a free text search q to obtain the    desired data.
 * It returns asynchronous responses by sending file downloadable links in the browser and in the emails.
 * It returns data in the JSON or CSV format as selected by the user.
 * It can return only the first 1,000,000 records.
 All the results are returned in one file based on the file format.